SeppPenner/BlazorFileUploadService/README.md

 ====================================

 BlazorFileUploadService is a project to provide a simple file-sharing service using [Blazor](https://github.com/aspnet/Blazor).
-The project was written and tested in .NetCore 3.1.
+The project was written and tested in .Net 5.0.

 The project is heavily based on the [BlazorInputFile](https://github.com/SteveSandersonMS/BlazorInputFile) code from [@SteveSandersonMS](https://github.com/SteveSandersonMS).